-This supplement largely focuses on "traditional" economic development, but there are other parts of the ECOS Plan that are just as vital to the region's economy.
-ECOS goals, strategies and actions are referenced throughout this supplement to make the reader aware of where to find related information.
-In addition, the implementation section of this supplement includes a list of all eight ECOS Strategies and some actions particularly relevant to economic development.
 The ECOS Plan was written to break down barriers between traditional planning "silos," including the perceived separation between economic development and planning.
 Each ECOS goal, strategy, or action focuses on advancing the Plan's vision: that Chittenden County be a healthy, inclusive and prosperous community.
+This supplement largely focuses on "traditional" economic development, but other pieces of the ECOS Plan discuss issues that are just as vital to the region's economy.
+ECOS goals, strategies and actions are referenced throughout this supplement to make the reader aware of where to find related information.
+In addition, the implementation section of this supplement includes a list of all eight ECOS Strategies and Plan actions particularly relevant to economic development.

-This Supplement contains the required elements of the CEDS as follows:
+This Supplement contains the following required elements of the CEDS:

-- SWOT analysis: identifies the economy's Strengths, Weaknesses, Opportunities, and Threats - Economic Base Analysis: describing what factors make up Chittenden County's current economic conditions. - Competitive Assessment: describing the features that make Chittenden County competitive when it comes to attracting and retaining employers and employees - Strategic Industry Sector Analysis: identifying the sectors that the county should focus on attracting and retaining for the greatest economic benefit - Economic Resilience: analyzing whether Chittenden County is doing enough to prepare for economic shocks - Implementation: identifying projects that advance the goals and strategies of the CEDS
+- SWOT analysis: identifies the economy's Strengths, Weaknesses, Opportunities, and Threats - Economic Base Analysis: describes what factors influence Chittenden County's current economic conditions. - Competitive Assessment: describes the features that make Chittenden County competitive when it comes to attracting and retaining employers and employees - Strategic Industry Sector Analysis: identifies the sectors that the county should focus on attracting and retaining for the greatest economic benefit - Economic Resilience: analyzes whether Chittenden County is doing enough to prepare for economic shocks - Implementation: identifies projects that advance the goals and strategies of the CEDS - Evaluation Framework: referencing which of the indicators on the ECOS Scorecard measure the success of CEDS implementation.